What Do Termites Look Like?

 Life begins with the queen.
 She is the termite responsible for producing all of the offspring in a nest, and the central focal point of every termite in the colony.
 They groom her, feed her, and care for the babies she produces.
 She is special.
 Not just in the role she plays, but also in her appearance.
 As she produces offspring, her abdomen grows, and grows, and grows.
 The queen of a mature colony can have an abdomen that is as large as 20 adult termites, or larger.
 But, her head and thorax remain their original size.
 This makes her look quite strange compared to the other termites around her.
 Not that you are likely to ever see her.
 She will be in the heart of her nest, and most termite nests are found in the ground, or inside wood.

 The offspring that a termite queen produces are tiny white insects with six legs, two antennae, and three body parts.
 These tiny insects develop into workers.
-As they do, they become more of a pale/tan color, or an orange color, depending on the species.
+As they do, they become more of a pale/tan or orange color, depending on the species.
 The job of worker termites is to tunnel through the ground or tunnel through wood to find food and share that food with their colony.
 For this reason, you are as likely to see worker termites as you are to see a queen termite.
 Though, it is possible.
 If you are working on some home renovations, you may tear out a wall that has termites in it.
 Or you may see these termites when you break a dead shrub, old log, or dead tree apart.